Protein Chocolate Chip Cookies

 These have an added bonus – they are also gluten-free!
 So, if you are avoiding gluten and want a traditional chocolate chip cookie to munch on, take note of this recipe and keep it safe.

 These Chocolate Chip Protein Cookies can be made Vegan too.
 They need no eggs, and you can just switch the honey to maple syrup and the butter to a plant-based one.
-Vegan chocolate is so good and easy to buy now, so indulge!

-dipping cookie in milk
+dipping cookie into milk

 Ingredients You’ll Need

-Vanilla protein powder – You can use your own favorite brand here; just try and source one with no added artificial sweeteners.
 You also don’t have to use a vanilla-flavored one if you don’t have one.
 This is the vanilla protein powder I’m using.

-Oat flour – You can make your own if you have a high-speed blender.
+Oat flour (2/3 cup) – You can make your own if you have a high-speed blender.
 Just blend some rolled oats until as smooth as possible.
 Avoiding gluten?
 Make sure your oats/oat flour is certified gluten-free.

-Unsalted butter – Try and source an organic, grass-fed variety as the flavor is so creamy!
 Avoid any ‘spreads’ here if you can, as these cookies have the best result with a good quality block variety.

-ingredients for cookies
+ingredients for protein cookies

 How to Make Protein Chocolate Chip Cookies

+Step 1.
 Preheat the oven to 350F.
 Line a baking sheet with parchment paper, and if you like, you can brush with a bit of oil too, just be sure nothing sticks.

 Place the protein powder, oat flour, and baking powder in a bowl and stir to combine.

-In a separate bowl, add the butter, vanilla bean paste, and honey.
 Using an electric mixer, like this one, or you can use a food processor, whisk the ingredients together until you have a light and fluffy batter.

+Step 3.
 Pour the dry ingredients into the bowl and mix well with a spoon to combine.
 The mix should become thicker and drier, ready to be made into cookies.

+Step 4.
 Next, add your dark chocolate chips and sea salt to the dough and fold them in with a spoon to evenly mix through.

+Step 5.
 Using a cookie scoop, make 9 cookies and place them evenly spread on the baking tray you have prepared.
 You can use a spoon if you like and make cookie shapes that are even and round.

+Step 6.
 Now it’s time to bake them in the oven for 10-12 minutes until cookies are golden brown but slightly soft in the center.

 Finally, remove from the tray and let them cool down on a wire rack before serving.